 Whatever the outcomes of the legal battles, the existence of arbitrage and the intensification of competition necessitate cost-based pricing and will create tremendous pressure on traditional regulated prices that are not cost-based.
 Prices that are not based on cost will prove unsustainable.
+This includes access changes that LECs charge to IXCs, which have to become cost-based if the vision of a competitive network of interconnected networks is to be realized.

-Computers are likely to play a bigger role as telephone appliances and in running intermediate- size networks that will compete with LECs.
+Computers are likely to play a bigger role as telephone appliances and in running intermediate size networks that will compete with LECs and intensify the arbitrage among IXCs.
 Computer-based telephone interfaces will become the norm.
-Firms that have significant market power in computer interfaces, such as Microsoft, may play a significant role in telephony.
-Hardware manufacturers, especially firms like Cisco, Intel, and 3Com that make switches and local networks, will play a much more central role in telephony.
-Internet telephony is expected to grow fast.
+Firms that have significant market share in computer interfaces, such as Microsoft, may play a significant role in telephony.
+Hardware manufacturers, especially firms like Cisco, Intel, and 3Com, that make switches and local networks, will play a much more central role in telephony.
+Internet telephony (voice, data, and broadband) is expected to grow fast.